Becoming part of our practice.

 — Richard Branson

 If you’re not intentional about it, being a therapist in private practice can be a distinctly isolating experience.
-This can make our important and rewarding work feel tiresome and taxing — not to mention we can miss out on ripe opportunities for clinical growth.
+This can make our important and rewarding work feel tiresome and taxing—more, we can miss out on opportunities for enhancing clinical growth.

 This is why we believe in a truly collaborative environment.
 Not only does this lead to better outcomes for the clients who trust us with their care, but is better for us as clinicians who are called to this profession: as the old Hebrew proverb goes, “As iron sharpens iron, so one person sharpens another.